 - Rub the duck inside and out with the salt.

-- Cover the duck with some recheado masla, and work well into the skin.
+- Cover the duck with some recheado masala, and work well into the skin.
 Fill the cavity with the remaining recheado masala.
-Close the cavity and use toothpicks to secure.
+Close the cavity and use toothpicks to secure it.
 Tie the legs together with kitchen twine.

 - Cover, refrigerate and marinate at least overnight.